nexiality/documentation/release/nexial-core-v4.4.changelog.md

   Similar impact to [`openAndWait(url,waitMs)`](../commands/web/openAndWait(url,waitMs)) command as well.
 - [`toast(message,duration,darkMode)`](../commands/web/toast(message,duration,darkMode)): **NEW** command to create a toast notification on the current browser window.
+- suppress the display of toast notification on browser when no browser is yet in used during execution.
+- suppress the certification selection dialog that pops up when accessing certain URL on Chrome (esp. when automation is performed on an enterprise-managed compute resource).

 ### [webmail commands](../commands/webmail)